 Tips for Raising Your Credit Score

-If your credit score isn’t high enough to get a hotel card just yet, don’t worry.
+If your credit score isn’t high enough to get a hotel card with great rates and fees just yet, don’t worry.
 Millions of Americans struggle with bad credit and low credit scores.

 There are several steps you can take today to help raise your credit score, including:

 - Reducing your credit card use to under 30%